-A savory, comforting and scrumptious hand pie for any time of year!
-It’s packed with delicious Cacique® Pork Chorizo, Cacique® Panela cheese and creamy potatoes — and all inside a flaky, buttery, sesame crust.
+Spiced Sesame Chorizo Potato Hand Pies are a savory, comforting and scrumptious meal for any time of year!
+They’re packed with delicious Cacique® Pork Chorizo, Cacique® Panela cheese and creamy potatoes — and all inside a flaky, buttery, sesame crust.
 One won’t be enough!This is a sponsored post by Cacique Inc. and Society Culinaria.
-All opinions are my own.
-I only write about products I love, and I thank you for supporting the brands than make Cooking On The Weekends possible.
+All opinions are my own, and I thank you for supporting the brands than make Cooking On The Weekends possible.

 Last year I introduced you to Cacique, one of my favorite food brands.
 As a refresher, Cacique has an extensive line of Mexican-style cheeses, cremas, chorizos and yogurt smoothies — and they’re all so good!